Pesin's Entropy Formula for $C^1$ non-uniformly expanding maps

 Depending on the dynamical system, these measures can have additional properties.
 Sinai, Ruelle, Bowen \cite{Si72,BR75,Bo75,Ru76} were the forerunners of the theory of equilibrium states of (uniformly hyperbolic) smooth dynamical systems.
 They established an important connection between equilibrium states and the soon to be called physical/SRB measures.
 This kind of measures provides asymptotic information on a set of trajectories that one expects is large enough to be observable from the point of view of the Lebesgue measure (or some other relevant reference measure), that is, a measure $\mu$ is \emph{physical} or $SRB$ if its \emph{ergodic basin}

 has positive volume (Lebesgue measure) or other relevant distinguished measure.

-Several important difficulties arise when trying to extend this theory.
+Several difficulties arise when trying to extend this theory.
 Despite substantial progress by several authors, a global picture is still far from complete.
 For example, the basic strategy used by Sinai-Ruelle-Bowen was to (semi)conjugate the dynamics to a subshift of finite type, via a Markov partition.
 However, existence of generating Markov partitions is known only in few cases and, often, such partitions can not be finite.
 Moreover, there exist transformations and functions admitting no equilibrium states or SRB measure.